Spirit (band): The 1980s and beyond

 After Spirit's demise, California put together another group with the short-lived intent of restarting his solo career.
 While in England, a fan presented him with a petition of 5,000 signatures requesting the release of the Potato Land album from 1973.
 Consequently, in 1981, California released an overdubbed selection of tracks from the original album alongside several unrelated songs dating from the late 1970s.
-Contrary to the intention of the original sessions, it was released under the imprimatur of Spirit in the United States by Rhino Records (a nascent archival label with ties to Dr. Demento) and in Britain by Beggars Banquet Records, a well-regarded independent label specializing in punk rock and its derivations.
+Contrary to the intention of the original sessions, it was released under the imprimatur of Spirit in the United States by Rhino Records a nascent archival label with ties to Dr. Demento and in Britain by Beggars Banquet Records, a well-regarded independent label specializing in punk rock and its derivations.
 It was the only Spirit album other than Sardonicus to chart in Britain, peaking at No. 40 in the UK Albums Chart and receiving airplay on BBC Radio 1.

 On February 14, 1982, Spirit, performed as a three-piece band, Randy California, Ed Cassidy and an unknown bass player, at Kiel Auditorium in St. Louis, Missouri.
 The show was sponsored and heavily promoted by local rock radio station K-SHE 95 and billed as; "K-SHE 95 presents the 5th Annual St. Valentine's Day Massacre," JOHN KAY & STEPPENWOLF, w/special guests; SPIRIT.
-The show was a near sell out with a little over 8,000 in attendance.
+The show was a near sell out with a little over 7,000 to 8,000 in attendance.
 California's second solo album, Euro-American, was released in 1982 by Beggars Banquet.
 It featured a lineup including drummer Preston Heyman.
 During this period, California performed on the second tier at the 1982 Glastonbury Festival.
 When the power generator failed—allegedly because the operator had fallen asleep stoned and neglected to refill the fuel—Heyman performed a twenty-minute solo while the situation was rectified.

 In December 1982, the original Spirit lineup re-formed and recorded several songs from their first four albums (as well as a few new tracks) live on a soundstage.
 The band was joined by several guests, including Jeff Baxter and Bob Welch.
 The resulting Spirit of '84 (released internationally as The Thirteenth Dream) was initially recorded for an audiophile label; however, Mercury Records re-signed the band (including a California solo deal) and released the album in 1984.
 The album was only a moderate critical success and failed to chart.
 While some of the original members went on to do other projects, California and Cassidy continued touring with new members Scott Monahan on keyboards and Dave Waterbury on bass.